ComScore

 Best Central Coast Lake Location

-This recreational area nestled in the trees overlooking Lopez Lake in the Arroyo, Grande region is one of the top camping destinations thanks to perfect temperatures around 70°F. Add in 22 miles of shoreline and proximity to the Edna Valley and Paso Robles wine countries and you can see why those 350 campsites fill up quickly, not just in the summer, but all year long.
+This recreational area nestled in the trees overlooking Lopez Lake in the Arroyo Grande region is one of the top camping destinations thanks to perfect temperatures around 70°F. Add in 22 miles of shoreline and proximity to the Edna Valley and Paso Robles wine countries and you can see why those 350 campsites fill up quickly, not just in the summer, but all year long.
 The campgrounds also feature creature comforts, including electrical and full hook-ups, along with hot shower facilities at several campgrounds.

-best camping spots in california anza borrego desert state park
+best camping in california: anza borrego desert

 Best for Roaming Amid Wildflowers